-- Motor vehicles including equipment supplied or installed on a firefighting vehicle at the time of purchase16 - Motorcycles - Boats, including personal watercrafts such as jet skis - Trailers and semi-trailers that can be pulled only by a truck tractor.
-This does not include house trailers and campers as defined in South Carolina Code §56-3-710.17 - Horse trailers.
-This does not include house trailers and campers as defined in South Carolina Code §56-3-710. - Recreational vehicles, including tent campers, travel trailers, park models, park trailers, motor homes and fifth wheels - Self-propelled light construction equipment with compatible attachments.
+- Recreational vehicles, including tent campers, travel trailers, park models, park trailers, motor homes and fifth wheels - Self-propelled light construction equipment with compatible attachments.
 The equipment's net engine horse power must not exceed 160. - Fire safety education trailers

-The sale of a manufactured home is subject to a maximum tax of \$300 if the home meets or exceeds certain energy efficiency requirements specifically outlined in the law.
-18 If the home does not meet these energy efficiency requirements, the sale of the home is subject to a maximum tax of \$300 plus 2% of the taxable basis or measure that exceeds \$6,000.
-19 Finally, the sale of manufactured homes from July 1, 2009 through July 1, 2024, will be exempt from the entire tax if the manufactured home has been designated by the United States Environmental Protection Agency and the United Stated Department of Energy as meeting or exceeding each agency's energy saving efficiency requirements or has been designated as meeting or exceeding such requirements under each agency's ENERGY STAR program.
-20
+The sale of a manufactured home is subject to a maximum tax of \$300 if the home meets or exceeds certain energy efficiency requirements specifically outlined in the law.17 If the home does not meet these energy efficiency requirements, the sale of the home is subject to a maximum tax of \$300 plus 2% of the taxable basis or measure that exceeds \$6,000.18 Finally, the sale of manufactured homes from July 1, 2009 through June 30, 2020, will be exempt from the entire tax if the manufactured home has been designated by the United States Environmental Protection Agency and the United Stated Department of Energy as meeting or exceeding each agency's energy saving efficiency requirements or has been designated as meeting or exceeding such requirements under each agency's ENERGY STAR program.19